 This is why we won’t need to worry about the radioactivity of the Be electrodes before they are recycled.

 3.5 billion neutrons for each J of fusion produced.

 9 million Li6 nuclei from reactions with Be9 in the electrodes. (cross section 20 mbarns)

 In a month in a 5MW generator, about 350 of those Li6 nuclei will be hit by neutrons and react to produce tritium nuclei. (cross section 250 mbarns)

 So we have 350 tritium nuclei per J of fusion energy with focus fusion versus, for example, 430 billion tritium nuclei per J of fusion energy with a tokamak.

 The tritium will mostly end up in the helium exhaust or helium cooling fluid of the Focus Fusion generator.
 Total tritium production in a month: 44 nanograms or 630 microcuries.
 The safety limit for tritium in drinking water in the U.S. is 20 nanocuries per liter of water.
 So just diluting the tritum (and the helium it is with) in 1,000 gallons a day of water would make it safe.
 That’s the water usage of 3 typical U.S. families.
 Less than 1 microcurie will still be left in the Be electrodes.
 So this is why we don’t worry about tritium.

 Bottom line—NO radioactive waste.

-The reactions are on page 6 of “Beryllium – A Unique Material In Nuclear
+The reactions are on page 6 of (this link will download a PDF document to your computer) “Beryllium – A Unique Material In Nuclear

 Applications.”
 You can use this website https://www-nds.iaea.org/exfor/exfor.htm to check cross sections.
 DOE Safety guidelines